Navigating Chaos and Complexity in Everyday Life

-This experiential workshop introduces the principles of Complexity science, including the role of self-organizing “Collective Intelligence” (CI).
+Taught by Dr. Merle Lefkoff, Founder and President of the Center for Emergent Diplomacy, and Dr. Norman Johnson, Chief Scientist at Referentia Systems, this experiential workshop introduces the principles of Complexity science, including the role of self-organizing “Collective Intelligence” (CI).
 Research demonstrates that taking our own knowledge and combining it with a diverse group of others outperforms “expert” problem solving.

 The focus of the workshop is how to develop collective processes for solving wicked problems.
-We will offer brief introductory lectures and facilitate conversations that count; work individually and in small groups on participant problems; play games that give us insight into how groups working together make better decisions than the individual expert, especially when problems seem overly complex; and discover new networks of affiliation to take solutions and ideas to action.
+We will offer brief introductory lectures and facilitate conversations that count; work individually and in small groups on participant problems, play games that give us insight into how groups working together make better decisions than the individual expert -especially when problems seem overly complex, and discover new networks of affiliation to take solutions and ideas to action.

 Contact us for more information ▸